bcl1713/dotfiles/README.md

 ## Notes

-- This setup assumes your dotfiles repo is in `~/.dotfiles`
+- This setup assumes your dotfiles repo is in `~/dotfiles`
 - Stow will create symlinks from your home directory to the files in this repo
 - Make sure to backup any existing configurations before stowing
 - Some configurations may require additional setup (fonts, plugins, etc.)
+- Hyprland configs include window rules, keybindings, and startup applications
+- Waybar configuration includes custom scripts for system information
+- Neovim uses LazyVim as the base configuration with additional plugins
+- Zsh includes Powerlevel10k theme configuration

 ## License